yiisoft/yii2/docs/guide/db-query-builder.md

 $query->where(['id' => $userQuery]);
 ```

-Using the Hash Format, Yii internally uses parameter binding for values, so in contrast to the [string format](#string-format),
+Using the Hash Format, Yii internally applies parameter binding for values, so in contrast to the [string format](#string-format),
 here you do not have to add parameters manually.
 However, note that Yii never escapes column names, so if you pass
-a variable as a column name, the application will likely become vulnerable to SQL injection attack.
-In order to keep
+a variable obtained from user side as a column name without any additional checks, the application will become vulnerable
-application secure, either either do not use variables as column names or filter variable against white list.
+to SQL injection attack.
+In order to keep the application secure, either do not use variables as column names or
+filter variable against white list.
 In case you need to get column name from user, read the [Filtering Data](output-data-widgets.md#filtering-data)
 guide article.
 For example the following code is vulnerable:

 ```php